 - Prioritization of brownfield site: HKUST is a relatively young university, with the oldest buildings being only around 30 years old.
 The land area granted by the Hong Kong government for HKUST campus is a greenfield site surrounded by mostly undeveloped areas.
 Where future brownfield sites may exist within the allocated land, the project team shall prioritize the evaluation of these sites for constructing future buildings. - Site ecology: Demonstrate how to enhance the ecological value of the site.
-Adopt measures such as use of surface water, native and edible planting, avoidance of polluting treatments and materials, avoid need for irrigation.
+Adopt measures such as use of surface water, native, and edible planting; avoidance of polluting treatments and materials, and avoid need for irrigation.
 The design team must show evidence of how plants and trees are used as part of a wider ecological strategy including solar shading and water processing and retention for "sponge city" benefits.
-There are a range of opportunities to integrate natural environment with overall building ecology providing amenity and environmental benefits. - No chemical fertilizer policy: Use organic fertilizer instead of chemical fertilizer to reduce water pollution and as part of watershed management. - Existing plant protection: For plants on existing sites, identify, monitor and protect plant species listed in the IUCN Red List, Forestry Regulations Cap.
-96A24, and Protection of Endangered Species of Animals and Plants Ordinance Cap.
-586 (Schedule 1)25 to ensure their preservation and promote species recovery, particularly Diospyros vaccinioides. - Land conservation and restoration: Use land sustainably through conservation and restoration.
-Implement compensatory planting proposal of a ratio not less than 1:1 in terms of number as per Lands Department mandatory requirements for preparing Tree Preservation and Removal Proposal26, preferably within the existing site boundary.
+There are a range of opportunities to integrate natural environment with overall building ecology providing amenity and environmental benefits. - No chemical fertilizer policy: Use organic fertilizer instead of chemical fertilizer to reduce water pollution and as part of watershed management.

+- Existing plant protection: For plants on existing sites, identify, monitor and protect plant species listed in the IUCN Red List, Forestry Regulations Cap.
+96A [22], and Protection of Endangered Species of Animals and Plants Ordinance Cap.
+586 (Schedule 1) [23] to ensure their preservation and promote species recovery, particularly Diospyros vaccinioides. - Land conservation and restoration: Use land sustainably through conservation and restoration.
+Implement compensatory planting proposal of a ratio not less than 1:1 in terms of number as per the Hong Kong Lands Department mandatory requirements for preparing Tree Preservation and Removal Proposal [24], preferably within the existing site boundary.
 If constraint by space, compensatory planting shall be in a suitable location within HKUST boundary.
-Consider height of compensatory trees in ways that maximize their value on campus e.g., small trees should be used where we want to preserve sight lines to the waterfront, and larger shade trees around pathways and roadways. - Native species: Prioritize native species (more than 50%) in planting and landscaping to maximize the local biodiversity included in planning and development projects through enhancing ecological value of the landscape and providing habitat and food sources for local wildlife. - Invasive species: Control the impact of alien species, especially avoiding invasive ones, to prevent disruptions to ecosystems and maintain the natural balance.
+Consider the height of compensatory trees in ways that maximize their value on campus, e.g. small trees should be used where we want to preserve sight lines to the coastline, and larger shade trees around pathways and roadways. - Native species: Prioritize native species (more than 50%) in planting and landscaping to maximize the local biodiversity included in planning and development projects through enhancing ecological value of the landscape and providing habitat and food sources for local wildlife. - Invasive species: Control the impact of alien species, especially avoiding invasive ones, to prevent disruptions to ecosystems and maintain the natural balance. - Plants with dual purpose: New plants have more purposes than one.
+Investigate areas of planting and landscaping for productive uses.
+Certain plants are useful for absorbing volatile organic compounds (VOCs) and other airborne contaminants, while others are exceptional at releasing oxygen at specific times of the day.
+Vertical planting on south-facing walls and trees with dense canopies can absorb solar heat during summer months.
+Bamboo with its high growth rates is good for biochar, carbon sequestration and furniture. - Existing saplings: Where available, existing saplings of native species and exotic species with value shall be transplanted to a suitable site in HKUST.